zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 **From**: will let the Vite know that from where the remote module coming from.
 Whether it’s coming from Webpack or Vite.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#from--vitewebpack).

 **ExternalType**: will set what type of external reference will be used in external property.
-So value for this can be url or promise .
+So value for this can be URL or promise .
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#externaltype-urlpromise).

-**NOTE**: _here in the sample we are using `window.remoteURL` to get the url.
-So this is set from host application startup. so this property can be set on `app.tsx` or somewhere which is the root component of the application._
+**NOTE**: _here in the sample we are using `window.remoteURL` to get the URL.
+So this is set from host application start up. so this property can be set on `app.tsx` or somewhere which is the root component of the application._

 ## How to use remote module inside the host application